 Various factors can increase your risk of premature ejaculation, including:

-- Stress and relationship problems.
-A well-known complication of premature ejaculation is stress in the relationship.
+- Stress A well-known complication of premature ejaculation is stress in the relationship.

 - Fertility problems.
 Premature ejaculation can sometimes make fertilization difficult for couples who are trying to have a baby if ejaculation doesn’t occur intravaginally.